seckcoder/iu_c311/racket/module/README.md

 binding variable of the compound exp, so you can't check the interface type declaration.
 Therefore, the body part should not be interpreted as a compound exp(like ml) or we should not declare types for interface(like racket)

+eopl 8.5: This is a poor design for my type-infer system.
+It breaks the consistency of code.